Colourful Malaysian spices

 Chow Kit (KL)

-The largest fresh produce market in the capital.
-Authentic, raw, and fascinating.
+The capital's largest fresh produce market.
+Authentic, raw and fascinating.

 • 02.